Hidden Fees in Residential Leases

 SaferLease AI analyzes your entire lease and flags risky clauses in under 60 seconds — for free.

-The fees around your actual move aren't always disclosed upfront.
-Common charges include: non-refundable move-in fees (separate from and in addition to the security deposit), elevator reservation fees for moving, move-out cleaning fees built into the lease (mandatory regardless of how clean you leave), professional carpet cleaning requirements (mandatory even with clean carpets), and administrative fees for move-out processing.
-In some cases, mandatory move-out fees convert your security deposit into a fee by design.
+The fees around your actual move are not always disclosed upfront.
+Common charges include: non-refundable move-in fees (separate from and in addition to the security deposit), elevator reservation fees for moving in large buildings, mandatory move-out cleaning fees built into the lease (charged regardless of how clean you leave), professional carpet cleaning requirements (mandatory even with clean, undamaged carpets), and administrative fees for move-out processing.
+In some cases, mandatory move-out fees are structured to effectively convert your security deposit into a fee — leaving you with little or no deposit to recover regardless of the condition you leave the unit.

 Hidden Fees in Commercial Leases